Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

 \subsection{Proof of \thmref{final}}

-We start with an outline of the proof of \thmref{final} (see also the illustration in \figref{final}).
+We start with an outline of the proof of \thmref{final} (confining ourselves to the case where the degree of $G$ is small).
 Some techniques used here are similar to the ones used in proving \thmref{firstsparsification}.
-For instance, we also use a potential function and short phases of \mbox{(poly-)}logarithmic length to show that the potential decreases.
-However, to prove \thmref{final}, we have to eliminate {\em all} tokens above a constant threshold, while in \thmref{firstsparsification} it is enough to make this number smaller than $n \cdot \ce^{-(\log n)^{1-\eps}}$, which is still polynomial in $n$.
-To achieve this improvement, we switch to a token-based viewpoint and exploit the sparseness of the load vector by using the approach from \secref{randomwalk}.
+For instance, we also use a potential function and short phases of polylogarithmic length to show that the value of the potential function decreases.
+However, to prove \thmref{final}, we have to eliminate {\em all} tokens above a constant threshold, while in \thmref{firstsparsification} it is sufficient to make this number smaller than $n \cdot \ce^{-(\log n)^{1-\eps}}$, which is still polynomial in $n$.
+To achieve this improvement, (i) we employ a super-exponential potential function, (ii) switch to a token-based viewpoint, and (iii) exploit the sparseness of the load vector by using the relation between random walks and the movement of tokens from \secref{randomwalk}.

-First, fix a node $u$ with $x_u^{(t)} \geq 2$ and consider the next $\beta$ rounds.
-For the proof outline, we confine ourselves to the case where the degree of $G$ is small (the case with larger degree is actually slightly simpler).
+First, fix a node $u$ with $x_u^{(t)} \geq 2$ and consider the next $\beta=\polylog(n)$ rounds.
 Clearly, the number of nodes from which a token could meet with a token in $B_{\beta}(u)$, i.e., the set of nodes with distance at most $\beta$ to $u$, is at most $d^{2 \beta}$.
-Now if $\beta$ is small enough, then a relatively straightforward calculation shows that the total number of tokens on nodes in $B_{\beta}(u)$ is at most $16 (\log n)^{\eps}$ (\lemref{smallhe}).
-Moreover, if the nodes that host these $16 (\log n)^{\eps}$ tokens expand in the graph induced by the random matchings, then we obtain a good upper bound on the probability that {\em any} pair of these $16 (\log n)^{\eps}$ tokens meet in round $t+\beta$.
-This implies that the load along the canonical path starting from $u$ in round $t$ will decrease within the next $\beta$ rounds.
+Now if $\beta$ is small enough, then a relatively straightforward calculation shows that the total number of tokens located at nodes in $B_{\beta}(u)$ is at most $16 (\log n)^{\eps}$ (\lemref{smallh}).
+Moreover, if the nodes holding these $16 (\log n)^{\eps}$ tokens expand in the graph induced by the random matchings, then we expect the probability for {\em any} pair of these tokens meeting in round $t+\beta$ to be small.
+This in turn implies that the load along the canonical path starting from $u$ in round $t$ is decreased by at least one within the time-interval $[t+1,t+\beta]$.